Past Life Regression Therapy Uncovers Evidence of Reincarnation

 SIGN UP FOR FREE VIDEOS AND THE LATEST FROM GAIA

-But Weiss was originally a skeptic of past life regressions himself.
-Boasting an impressive resume of Ivy League education and esteemed med schools, Weiss was the head of psychiatry at Mount Sinai Medical Center in Miami.
-During his tenure, he conducted a therapy session with a patient whom he put under hypnosis.
-It ended up triggering a PLR in which she described people, places and events in great detail.
+At one point during his tenure, Weiss conducted a therapy session with a patient whom he put under hypnosis.
+Their session triggered a past life regression in which she described people, places and events in great detail.
 Weiss was so intrigued by her account that he looked up historical records and confirmed what she had said.
 From that point on he was convinced and has devoted his life to the study.

 Past life regressions can be a contentious topic among practitioners of psychology.
 The evidence and accounts are overwhelming, but there is debate as to what they really are.
 Of course, one side believes they are real memories, but other professionals believe they could be anything from fantasies, to archetypical allegories and metaphors, to an expression of the collective unconscious.
 There are even those who have devoted their careers to studying and documenting cases of young children with memories of previous lives, who are still skeptical of reincarnation.

-Dr. Ian Stevenson was a well-respected psychologist as the chair of the department of psychology at the University of Virginia.
+Dr. Ian Stevenson is a well-respected name as the chair of the department of psychology at the University of Virginia.
 He was given a million-dollar grant to fund research into paranormal psychology, or parapsychology, with the intention of disproving the concept of reincarnation.
-However, his research on the uncanny memories of young children from their past lives has convinced skeptics otherwise.
+However, his research on the uncanny memories of young children from their past lives convinced skeptics otherwise.

 Today, Dr. Jim Tucker continues to conduct the work started by Stevenson.
 One of the commonalities their research has found is that 70 percent of people who experience these memories tend to have died at a young age or due to an unnatural cause of death.
-A quarter of those that did die of natural deaths died under the age of 15.
+A quarter of those who died of natural causes died under the age of 15.

 Did We Really Have Past Lives?